-Prerequisite: MDIA 3120L and MDIA 3150 or approval of department head.
+Prerequisite: MDIA 3150K or consent of instructor.
 Advanced field production involving field shoots, remote shoots, and editing.
-Advancing technologies in the area of post-production editing will be introduced and students will be responsible for development of script ideas, scheduling, and project completions on time scales.
+Advancing technologies in the area of post-production editing will be introduced, and students will be responsible for development of script ideas, scheduling, and project completions on deadline.
 The class is labor intensive.
-Optionally required of all production track majors.